-Business partners should not take advantage of any non-public material information about CCV.
+Business Partners should not take advantage of any non-public material information about CCV.
 This includes, buying and/or selling securities, taking advantage of corporate information in another way or passing it on to other external stakeholders.

 Art.
-19. Provision of site health, security and safety Business partners should ensure the health, safety and security of and on their sites and act to minimise and combat any risks that might affect CCV when on the business partners sites.
+19. Provision of site health, security and safety

+Business Partners should ensure the health, safety and security of and on their sites and act to minimise and combat any risks that might affect CCV when on the Business Partners's sites.
 This also includes exposure to security threats such as terrorism, crime and pandemics.
-Business partners should comply to respect CCV's or CCV's clients' health and safety procedures, whenever working on their sites.
-We require business partners to inform us immediately of any risks which they have identified and which might affect the health, security or integrity of CCV and CCV's employees.
+Business Partners should comply to respect CCV's or CCV's clients' health and safety procedures, whenever working on their sites.
+We require Business Partners to inform us immediately of any risks which they have identified and which might affect the health, security or integrity of CCV and CCV's employees.